xbach/docs/trezor-user/u2f.rst

 -------------------------------
 Restoring a seed on another TREZOR restores all the U2F keys too, as they are derived from one master key.
 However, due to the design of U2F, some services might implement a **counter** that records the number of sign-ins.
 When recovering a seed, or cloning a TREZOR, this counter will be off and might have to be **increased**, in order for the recovered TREZOR to work successfully with a service.

+.. note:: If you have firmware from version 1.4.2 and higher, U2F counter will be restored automatically on Wallet Recovery.
+Simply restore your wallet, and the U2F counter will be set to the UNIX time at the moment of recovery.

 You can increase the counter manually with `python-trezor <https://github.com/trezor/python-trezor>`_:

 ``trezorctl set_u2f_counter $(date +%s)``